Hacker0x01/docs.hackerone.com/docs/programs/jira-server-integration.md

 12. Navigate back to HackerOne and enter the URL of the Jira instance you want to authenticate with in the **Instance base URL** field in the **Configure an Application Link** step.
    ![jira-server-14](./images/jira-server-14.png)
 13. Click the **Authenticate with JIRA** button to finalize the setup between HackerOne and your Jira instance.
-14. *(Optional)* Configure which HackerOne projects you'd like to escalate to Jira in the **Configure HackerOne to JIRA escalation** window.
+14. Configure which HackerOne projects you'd like to escalate to Jira in the **Configure HackerOne to JIRA escalation** window.
      * Select the **Allow me to select a project every time when I escalate an issue** checkbox to have the ability to select from multiple projects when creating Jira issues.
      * Select the Jira Priority you want to map to the corresponding HackerOne severity.
 This enables the right priority to be set when escalating a HackerOne report to Jira.